Articulation at College of the Redwoods

 What is C-ID, how is it used at College of the Redwoods and how to utilize it when developing courses

 The Course Identification Numbering System (C-ID) is a numbering system developed to ease the transfer and articulation burdens in California’s higher educational institutions.
 To learn more about C-ID, please visit www.c-id.net.
 Currently, C-ID has 321 approved descriptors and 31 draft descriptors from over 31 different disciplines.
-Currently College of the Redwoods has 143 approved courses and another 17 that have been submitted and are in progress or conditionally approved.

 What does this mean for us?
 C-ID descriptors are utilized as required criteria for the Associate Degree for Transfer TMC Templates as well as facilitating articulation when students transfer between Community College campuses and beyond to a 4-year university.
 The California Community College Chancellor’s office requires that courses be C-ID approved before they are listed on an ADT proposal.
 C-ID Descriptors can also be utilized to assist with Course Development or Revision and can be a tool for Student Course Substitution Reviews.